HaikuTeam/animator/QA.md

 I can save my changes to my action
 I can cancel my changes to my action
-I can view a previously written action in the window (correct code is loaded) Code formatting is sensible after saving and reloading the function content I can add 2 or more actions
+I can view a previously written action in the window (correct code is loaded) I can enter preview mode and verify that event listeners work correctly Code formatting is sensible after saving and reloading the function content I can add 2 or more actions
 I can still add snippets when there are 2 or more actions